JonesInForCode/loafer-portfolio/README.md

 # Loafer Portfolio Homepage

-This is the Homepage for Nicolas Jones, Frontend Developer, A.K.A: "TheMightyLoafer".
+This is the Homepage for Nicolas Jones, Frontend Developer, A.K.A: "JonesinForCode".
 All finished projects and WIP's will be posted here.

 ## Acknowledgements